binocarlos/folder-ui/README.md

      * title - text to display
  * children - React element to include after the left hand buttons
  * rightchildren - React element to include after the right hand buttons
- * onbutton(buttonName, data, selected) - run when a button is clicked, passed the name of the button, the associated button data and the `selected` property
+ * onbutton(buttonName, data) - run when a button is clicked, passed the name of the button, the associated button data and the `selected` property

 The toolbar also has some helper methods: